March 31, 2008

 Diabetes is a vicious enemy and it will resort to psychological operations.
 Making you think you did something to cause this is one of it's head games!

-Read the service manual on psy-ops and insulin resistance here!
-Do not let the bastard get into your head.
+Read the service manual on psy-ops and DO NOT let the bastard get into your head.

 ARE YOU LISTENING TO ME RECRUIT!
 (Virtual spit flying from my lip)

 Lows happen!
-In time they need to happen and he/she needs to learn to feel them.
+In time they need to happen and you or your kid needs to learn to feel them.

 You are now a HUGE target market for drug companies.
-That doesn't mean insulin is a bad thing.
-Your brothers and sisters in arms at Children with Diabetes, Type1Parents or ADA can help you sort out what good and what's bad.
+That doesn't mean insulin and test strips are bad things.
+Your brothers and sisters in arms in the diabetes online community can help you sort out what good and what's bad.
 Talk to your buddies.
+Then talk with your Dr..

 Now drop and calibrate the meter to 20!